6 Torsion

 Click to expand

 Consider a circular shaft that is fixed on one end and subjected to torque on the free end, as shown in Figure 6.8.
 The shaft has an outer radius, c, as shown in Figure 6.9 (B).
-For the given loading, the internal torque at any location along the shaft, x, would also be T.
+For the given loading, the internal torque at any x location along the length of the shaft would also be T. We will examine a small sliver of the shaft, marked as AB.

 The small angle approximation (again, based on an infinitely small Δx), gives: